Organize & Clean

 You might be dusting inefficiently.

 Even if you clean your ceiling fan and AC filter regularly, it doesn’t mean that all your dust problems are solved.
-You’ll still have to make a plan to clear dust from the room regularly—and it might be worth rethinking how you do that, too, according to Nelson.
+You’ll still have to make a plan to clear dust from the room regularly —and it might be worth rethinking how you do that, too, according to Nelson.

-“Using a traditional duster or cotton cloth is your first mistake as these just spread the dust around and agitate it back into the air rather than pick it up,” Nelson said.
+“Using a traditional duster or cotton cloth is your first mistake, as these just spread the dust around and agitate it back into the air rather than pick it up,” Nelson says.
 “Microfiber cloths do an amazing job of holding on to dust particles, and you can use [them] dry or damp.”
-For dampening your cloth, water works, or introduce a cleaner; Nelson recommends mixing up a solution with Branch Basics’All-Purpose Concentrate for the task.
+For dampening your cloth, water works, or introduce a cleaner; Nelson recommends mixing up a solution with Branch Basics’ All-Purpose Concentrate for the task.

 You’re bringing in outside contaminants.

 It’s possible dust is coming in from the outside.
 Wearing shoes in the house can be a dust-collecting culprit.
-According to Sarah Jameson, marketing director of Green Building Elements, “This can be common in households that allow outdoor shoes to be brought inside.
+According to Sarah Jameson, marketing director of Green Building Elements, this can be common in households that allow outdoor shoes to be brought inside.
 And if you’re the type to open windows in the daytime to let the air circulate, chances are there are dirt and pollen particles that enter through the window in the room.

 Your room is too humid.